 - Helping patients and families deal with situational crises

-- Offering patients and families bereavement care
+- Offering patients and families grief counseling and bereavement care

 - Helping patients and their families adjust to an illness or new diagnosis and to hospitalization